ansible-collections/community.kubernetes/README.md

     1. Run `antsibull-changelog release`.
   1. Commit the changes and create a PR with the changes.
 Wait for tests to pass, then merge it once they have.
   1. Tag the version in Git and push to GitHub.
+  1. Manually build and release the `kubernetes.core` collection (see following section).

 After the version is published, verify it exists on the [Kubernetes Collection Galaxy page](https://galaxy.ansible.com/community/kubernetes).

+### Publishing `kubernetes.core`

+Until the contents of repository are moved into a new `kubernetes.core` repository on GitHub, this repository is the source of both the `kubernetes.core` and `community.kubernetes` repositories on Ansible Galaxy.

+To publish the `kubernetes.core` collection on Ansible Galaxy, do the following:

+  1. Run `make downstream-release`.

+The process for uploading a supported release to Automation Hub is documented separately.

 ## More Information